jonlake5/miq-phpipam/README.md

 After importing the extension:

-Edit the default values in the schema for PHPIPAM class
+Edit the default values in the schema for phpIPAM class

 - url should be set to the URL to access your phpipam API.
 If you access your phpipam install att https://server your url will be https://server/aip/ Include the trailing slash
 - user should be set to the user created in phpIPAM